The Kennedys (miniseries): Early criticism

 The Kennedys was the subject of negative responses from historians based on early scripts, including charges of historical inaccuracy and presenting an unflattering depiction of the titular family.
 On February 16, 2010, the website stopkennedysmears.com was registered by filmmaker Robert Greenwald as part of the critical response to The Kennedys.
-On February 24, 2010, Dave Itzkoff of The New York Times reported that historian David Talbot, whose recent book had been used as source material for the miniseries, had joined those preemptively criticizing The Kennedys.
+Eight days later, Dave Itzkoff of The New York Times reported that historian David Talbot, whose recent book had been used as source material for the miniseries, had joined those preemptively criticizing The Kennedys.
 Ted Sorensen (1928–2010), former presidential aide and speech writer for 35th President John F. Kennedy (1917–1963, served 1961–1963), described the script as a "character assassination".
-At the time of all of this criticism, the miniseries had not yet even been cast.
+At the time of all of this criticism, the miniseries had not even been cast yet.

 In an interview published in The Los Angeles Times on June 17, 2010, Joel Surnow addressed the complaints, saying, "they looked at early drafts of script that don't even resemble the final draft.
 It was way too early for them to comment on it."
 However, as the British newspaper The Daily Telegraph put it: "With Greg Kinnear as Mr. Kennedy, Katie Holmes as his First Lady and a budget of $30 million dollars, expectations had been high.
 Now, it is widely considered a disaster on the eve of its airing on the ReelzChannel beginning on Sunday.
-The History Channel decided to drop the series from its schedule in January 2011, stating that it was "not a fit" for the network.
+The History Channel decided to drop the series from its schedule in January 2011, stating that it was 'not a fit' for the network.
 There then followed a humiliating and very public quest to find another channel that would air it."